Palace Hotel, San Francisco: The "new" Palace Hotel (opened 1909)

-Completely rebuilt from the ground up, the "New" Palace Hotel opened on December 19, 1909, and quickly resumed the role of its namesake predecessor as an important San Francisco landmark as well as host to many of the city's great events.
-While externally much plainer than the original Palace, the new "Bonanza Inn" is in many ways as elegant, sumptuous, and gracious on the inside as the 1875 building.
+Completely rebuilt from the ground up, the "New" Palace Hotel opened on December 19, 1909, and quickly resumed the role of its namesake predecessor as an important San Francisco landmark, as well as host to many of the city's events.
+While externally much plainer than the original Palace, the new "Bonanza Inn" is similarly elegant, sumptuous, and gracious on the inside to the 1875 building.
 The (also called the "Palm Court")—which occupies the same area that the Grand Court did in the earlier structure—has been one of San Francisco's most prestigious hotel dining rooms since the day it opened.